opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 OPTIONAL - Set Local Mirror Repos
 ---------------------------------

-The following steps can be executed if you are in an environment with no connection to the Internet.
+The following steps must be executed if you are in an environment with no connection to the Internet.
 The Fuel server delivers a local repo that can be used for installation / deployment of openstack.